 Hexoses (glucose, fructose, galactose, mannose) are the monosaccharides that are found in significant amounts in foods.

 The disaccharides are made up of two units of monosaccharides.
 The most common disaccharides we come across are sucrose, maltose, and lactose.
 Sucrose is derived from sugar cane and beet.
 Lactose is the sugar present in milk and maltose is a breakdown product of starch.

 Sucrose Glucose + Fructose

 Oligosaccharides are made of three to ten monosaccharides.
 The most important oligosaccharides found are alpha-galactosides and fructo-oligosaccharides.
 Oligosaccharides raffinose, stachyose, and verbascose are soluble oligosaccharides found in legumes.

 As the name suggests they contain a large number of monosaccharide units.
 Polysaccharides are long chains of monosaccharides attached by glycosidic linkages.
 The three most important polysaccharides, glycogen, starch, and cellulose, are all polymers of glucose.
 They are usually bland in taste.

 Simple and complex carbohydrates

-Monosaccharide made out of single sugar unit and disaccharide composed of two sugar units are called simple sugars.
+Monosaccharides made out of single sugar units and disaccharides composed of two sugar units are called simple sugars.
 For example, monosaccharides such as glucose, fructose, and disaccharides such as sucrose and lactose.
 These simple sugars are easily digested and absorbed.

 Complex carbohydrates such as starch and fiber are composed of a long chain of monosaccharides.
 Starch and fiber are found only in plant sources.
-These take more time to digest or are not digested.
+These take more time to digest or are not digested easily.

 Carbohydrates form an important and essential part of a balanced diet.
 There is a difference between how different carbohydrates are used in the body.
 Make sure that simple sugars are limited in the diet and include more of complex carbohydrates.